Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 \section{Experiments with protein design}

-To demonstrate practical applications of our theoretical results and accompanying algorithms, we turn to examples of uncertainty quantification for designed proteins.
-Given a fitness function\footnote{We use the term \emph{fitness function} to refer to a particular function or property that can be exhibited by proteins, while the \emph{fitness} of a protein refers to the extent to which it exhibits that function or property.} of interest, such as fluorescence, a typical goal of protein design is to seek a protein with high fitness---in particular, higher than we have observed in known proteins.
+To demonstrate practical applications of our work, we turn to examples of uncertainty quantification for designed proteins.
+Given a fitness function\footnote{We use the term \emph{fitness function} to refer to a particular property that can be exhibited by proteins, while the \emph{fitness} of a protein refers to the extent to which it exhibits that property.} of interest, such as fluorescence, a typical goal of protein design is to seek a protein with high fitness---in particular, higher than we have observed in known proteins.
 Historically, this has been accomplished in the wet lab through several iterations of expensive, time-consuming experiments.
-Recently, efforts have been made to augment such approaches with machine learning-based strategies; see reviews by Yang et al. \cite{Yang2019-ac}, Sinai \& Kelsic \cite{Sinai2020-qy}, Hie \& Yang \cite{Hie2021-tw}, and Wu et al. \cite{Wu2021-si} and references therein.
+Recently, efforts have been made to augment such approaches with machine learning-based strategies; see reviews by Yang et al. \cite{Yang2019-ac}, Sinai \& Kelsic \cite{Sinai2020-qy}, and Wu et al. \cite{Wu2021-si} and references therein.
 For example, one might train a regression model on protein sequences with experimentally measured fitnesses, then use an optimization algorithm or fit a generative model that leverages that regression model to propose promising new proteins \cite{fox2007prosar,brookes2019cbas, romero2013gp,bedbrook2019,wu2019mlde,Angermueller2019-iclr,biswas2020low,linder2020,greenhalgh2021,wittmann2021mlde, zhu2021aav}.
-Special attention has been given to the \textit{single-shot} case, where the goal is to design fitter proteins given just a single batch of training data, due to its obvious practical convenience.
+Special attention has been given to the \textit{single-shot} case in which we are given just a single batch of training data, due to its obvious practical convenience.

 The use of regression models for design involves balancing (1) the desire to explore regions of input space far from the training inputs, in order to find new desirable inputs, with (2) the need to stay close enough to the training inputs that we can trust the regression model.
 As such, estimating predictive uncertainty in this setting is important.
 Furthermore, the training and designed data are described by feedback covariate shift: since the fitness is some quantity dictated by nature, the conditional distribution of fitness given any sequence stays fixed, but the distribution of designed sequences is chosen based on a trained regression model.\footnote{In this section, we will use ``test'' and ``designed'' interchangeably when describing data.
 We will also sometimes say ``sequence'' instead of ``input,'' but this does not imply any constraints on how the protein is represented or featurized.}